heroes david bowie movies

 David Bowie (disambiguation).

 Ashes to Ashes", its parent album Scary Monsters (and Super Creeps), and "Under Pressure", a 1981 collaboration with Queen.
-He then reached his commercial peak in 1983 with Let's Dance, with its title track topping both UK and US charts.
+He reached his commercial peak in 1983 with Let's Dance; the album's title track topped both UK and US charts.
 Throughout the 1990s and 2000s, Bowie continued to experiment with musical styles, including industrial and jungle.
 He also continued acting; his roles included Major Jack Celliers in Merry Christmas, Mr. Lawrence (1983), Jareth the Goblin King in Labyrinth (1986), Pontius Pilate in The Last Temptation of Christ (1988), and Nikola Tesla in The Prestige (2006), among other film and television appearances and cameos.
-He stopped concert touring after 2004 and his last live performance was at a charity event in 2006.
-In 2013, Bowie returned from a decade-long recording hiatus with the release of The Next Day.
+He stopped touring after 2004 and his last live performance was at a charity event in 2006.
+In 2013, Bowie returned from a decade-long recording hiatus with The Next Day.
 He remained musically active until he died of liver cancer two days after the release of his final album, Blackstar (2016).

 Brixton, London.
 His mother, Margaret Mary "Peggy" (née Burns; 1913–2001), was born at Shorncliffe Army Camp near Cheriton, Kent.
 Her paternal grandparents were Irish immigrants who had settled in Manchester.
 She worked as a waitress at a cinema in Royal Tunbridge Wells.
 His father, Haywood Stenton "John" Jones (1912–1969), was from Doncaster, and worked as a promotions officer for the children's charity Barnardo's.
 The family lived at 40 Stansfield Road, on the boundary between Brixton and Stockwell in the south London borough of Lambeth.
 Bowie attended Stockwell Infants School until he was six years old, acquiring a reputation as a gifted and single-minded child—and a defiant brawler.